 As a four-part documentary series delving deep into the sexual misconduct allegations against former music mogul P Diddy, Netflix’s ‘Sean Combs: The Reckoning’ is simply gripping.
 That’s because it incorporates not only archival audio-video footage but also exclusive interviews with many who once personally knew him to really shine a light upon his alleged actuality.
-Amongst them is Kirk Burrowes, the man who established Bad Boy Entertainment alongside the rapper and played a significant role in building its success before suddenly being fired.
+Among them is Kirk Burrowes, the man who established Bad Boy Entertainment alongside the rapper and played a significant role in building its success before being suddenly fired.

 Kirk Burrowes Gave Everything He Had to Bad Boy Entertainment